axakon/hackathon-advanced-docker/lesson-1/README.md

 WORKDIR /app
 ```

-This command sets the working directory to `/app` in the container.
+It will automatically create the `/app` folder inside the container and sets the working directory to `/app`.

 ### Step 5